Frequently Asked Questions

 Take the item to a commercial dry cleaner who employs a “spotter” and advise him/her that the water-based ink stain contains water-soluble dyes.

 Found in Deluxe, Roller Grip, Vision (in black or blue), Vision Elite, Micro & Fine Roller, 207, all Gel and JETSTREAM pens

 Step 1 - Use household ammonia* and water (*1 teaspoonful of ammonia per gallon of water).
 Add a protein-type detergent, such as ERA.

-Step 2 - With old toothbrush or cuticle brush, scrub stain.
+Step 2 - Scrub the stain with an old toothbrush or cuticle brush.
 Rinse with warm water.

 Dry Clean Only Garments

 Take the item to a commercial dry cleaner who employs a “spotter” and advise him/her that the stain is a pigmented, water-based ink.